 Q 19: How can consumers compare benefits and understand what a plan covers?

-In addition to getting an SBC (see Question 18), consumers can get information about the health plan options available in their state online at the [insert name of state exchange] website at [insert link], through the [insert name of state exchange]’s toll-free telephone number, or from agents, brokers, navigators, or consumer assisters.
+In addition to getting a Summary of Benefits and Coverage (SBC) (see Question 18), consumers can get information about the health plan options available in their state online at the [insert name of state exchange] website at [insert link], through the [insert name of state exchange]’s toll-free telephone number, or from agents, brokers, navigators, or consumer assisters.
 To find those that can help consumers in their area, direct them to “Find Local Help” at https://localhelp.healthcare.gov/

 Q 20: How can consumers see and compare premiums for plans?